PEOPLE-ER/spectral-recovery/README.md

 #### From CLI

 The CLI for the spectral recovery tool can be accessed using the `specrec` command.
-Try it out the help command to see the different options and arguments you can pass.
+Try out the help command to see the different options and arguments you can pass.

 ```{bash}
 specrec --help